ivanm11/dataflytest/doc/www/markdown/templates.md

   '\admin\page' => simple_page() in views/admin.py
   templates/home.html + datafly/templates/admin/layout.html

+  layout_head.html and layout_scripts.html are shared between public and admin area
 ```

-While we have default layout for admin (`datafly/templates/admin/layout.html`)
-you should edit `templates/public/layout.html` according to given design spec
+You should edit `templates/public/layout.html` according to given design spec
 and PSD.

+For admin we have default layout - `datafly/templates/admin/layout.html`

 Define editable text in templates (`<div>` and data-clip attribute are required):